The Symbolism of the Minotaur: Myth, Psychology and the Inner Beast

 The Duality of Nature

 The Minotaur represents the duality of human nature.
-With the head of a bull and the body of a man, it symbolises the juxtaposition of our animalistic instincts and our rational human consciousness.
+With the head of a bull and the body of a man, it embodies the contrast between animal instincts and rational thought.

-On one side, the bull represents raw, untamed energy, aggression, and the animalistic urges that reside within all of us desires for dominance, survival, and unrestrained power.
+On one side, the bull reflects raw, untamed energetic aggression and urges that drive dominance, survival, and power.

-This stark contrast serves as a reminder of the perpetual struggle within each individual
+This contrast highlights the internal struggle within each of us.

-In the myth, the Minotaur’s existence is a consequence of unchecked passion and impulsive actions — a result of the union between Pasiphae, the queen of Crete, and a sacred bull.
+In the myth, the Minotaur’s existence results from unchecked passion which is the union between Pasiphae, queen of Crete, and a sacred bull.

-This story highlights the destructive consequences of indulging in base desires without thought for the moral or social order.
+This story shows the dangers of indulging base desires without regard for moral or social boundaries.

 In Recent News

-A 4,000-year-old structure, believed to possibly be the legendary labyrinth of Minoan King Minos, was uncovered near the town of Kastelli, approximately 51 kilometres southeast of Heraklion, Crete’s capital, LiveScience reported last week.
+A 4,000-year-old structure, possibly linked be the legendary labyrinth of Minoan King Minos, was uncovered near the town of Kastelli, approximately 51 kilometres southeast of Heraklion, Crete’s capital, LiveScience reported in a recent report.

 Could the labyrinth of legend be real?